-Tolarno Galleries has been at the cutting edge of contemporary Australian art for many years.
-Four artists have represented Australia at the Venice Biennale and the exhibition program attracts the attention of collectors, curators and critics from around the globe.
+Established in 1967 by Georges Mora, Tolarno Galleries has been at the cutting edge of contemporary Australian art for over 50 years.
+Since current Owner and Director Jan Minchin took on the business in the 1990s, following Mora’s death, four artists have represented Australia at the Venice Biennale: Patricia Piccinini (2003), Howard Arkley (1999), Judy Watson (1997) and Bill Henson (1995).
+The exhibition program now attracts the attention of collectors, curators and critics from around the globe.

 ‘Currency is the common denominator for all artists represented by Tolarno Galleries,’ Max McLean wrote of the gallery for ARCO, Madrid in 2002.
 ‘Not currency in the fiscal sense – although Tolarno is a commercial gallery, and a highly successful one at that – but currency understood more in the sense of an electric charge, of contemporaneity, and of cultural and intellectual exchange.’